 And of course my Chihuahua Lolita is always happy to greet our guests.
 Everyone enjoyed the good food, drink and music!

-Do you celebrate Day of the Dead?
+Do you participate in a Day of the Dead celebration?
 Show us how on Instagram @thinkmakeshare.

 Photographer: Jane Kortright | Stylist: Betsy Gantt